|

 hence require more than infinite energy, which is not generally

-- Some observers with sub-light relative motion will disagree
+considered to be a sensible notion. - Some observers with sub-light relative motion will disagree

 about which occurs first of any two events that are separated by